These Coconut Macaroons shaped into nests and garnished with candy eggs are a delicious, sweet, and easy spring dessert!

 To this day, I cannot pass on a coconut dessert.
 (Coconut cupcakes and coconut cream pie are two of my faves.)
 I also love me some toasted coconut macaroons.
 They are quite easy to bake, which makes them even more appealing.
 That’s why today I thought we’d whip up some Coconut Macaroon Nests.
 With thoughts of spring and Easter in the air, it only seems fitting.

 I realize that these aren’t anything out of the ordinary, but sometimes basic is best.
 These little coconut nests have become a classic spring dessert for obvious reasons.
 They are a cinch to make, they taste delicious, and they look adorable.

-How to Make Coconut Easter Nests:
+How to Make Coconut Macaroons:

 To make them, coconut is mixed with egg whites and a touch of extra sweetness.
 Tucked and pressed into mini muffin pans to resemble mini nests, they are quickly baked until perfectly browned.

 Once they’ve cooled, you add a touch of melted white chocolate to each nest as “glue” and then tuck in a few candy eggs for color and crunch.

 You can use any type of candy egg you prefer: candy coated chocolate eggs, jelly beans, Jordan almonds, or malted-milk eggs, to name a few options.
 I filled some of my nests with jelly beans and some with malted-milk eggs.
 After all, variety is the spice of life!

 And that’s it, my friends.
 I told you these coconut macaroons are simple.
 These nests are a classic, tasty, and fun treat for spring that your guests are sure to love.

 Want more Easter and spring dessert ideas?
 Check out: